Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 \mathcal{U}_1\sim\frac{-me^4}{8\pi^2\hbar^2\bar{\varepsilon}^2}\tag{17}.
 $$

-The picture depicted in Figure 3 is **only reasonable when the velocity of polaron movements is much faster than that of ions, otherwise the charge distribution would not be static**.
-We now shift our focus to the dynamic problem of an electron moving with velocity of $v$ interacting with lattice vibration with frequency of $\omega$.
+The static charge distribution of the polaron is **only reasonable when the velocity of polaron movements is much faster than that of ions, otherwise the charge distribution would not be static**.
+When the polaron moves slower than the propagation of lattice vibration,We need to find the polaron size by studying the dynamic problem of an electron moving with velocity of $v$ interacting with lattice vibration with frequency of $\omega$.

 If the lattice is vibrating with a frequency $\omega$, the angular distance travelled by an electron at distance $d_1$ from an ion (see Figure 4) in a time $1/\omega$ is just $$v/\omega d_1$$.
 If the angle is small, we have